ayoayco/blog/_drafts/2020-02-29-influence.md

 These are things outside of our "Circle of Influence", and will not likely be changed by us.

-So the idea of focusing on them mostly leads to waste of time.
+So the idea of focusing on them mostly leads to waste of time, and may even cause anxiety.

 ## Focusing on the Circle of Influence